bader-nasser/pdftools/README.md

 ## `pdftools p FILE`

-Mess with PDF files using JSON file!
+Merge PDF files using JSON file.
+Can be used to merge some pages from each file.

 ```
 USAGE